pluraluse/rejkt-platform/REJKT_ROADMAP.md

 - **Free to deploy.** No platform fee.
 Gas/storage costs (~1–3 tez) paid by the deployer.
 - **Fee is optional and on-chain.** Marketplace contracts include a `fee_percent` param (default 0).
 The deployer sets it themselves.
 You cannot force a fee on self-hosters.
 - **Open source everything.** SmartPy contracts, frontend, deployer UI — all public on GitHub.
-- **Sustained by art.** Platform creator (you) sells NFTs on the platform.
-Community support is organic.
 - **Self-hostable or hosted.** Creators can run it on their own VPS or use a hosted version you maintain.

 ---